Roger Mills County, Oklahoma: Economy

 The county economy has depended on agriculture, which has benefitted because it lies above the Ogallala Aquifer.
 Principal crops have included kaffir corn, broomcorn, wheat, cotton, corn, and alfalfa.
 Farms have been consolidating throughout the period since the Great Depression.
 In 1930, the 2,353 farms averaged 278.3 acres each.
 By 2000, the remaining 680 farms averaged 1,015.54 acres each.

 Petroleum and natural gas production has become an important contributor since discovery of the Panhandle-Hugoton Field.

 In 2010, Roger Mills County had a per capita income of $28,427 per resident compared to the United States per capita income of $27,334.
 The county had the highest per capita income of any in Oklahoma and was the only Oklahoma county in which the per capita income exceeded the national per capita income.

 Politics

 Roger Mills County is heavily Republican, like most of rural western Oklahoma.
 It has voted for the Republican candidate in every presidential election since 1980, and in all but three elections since 1952.
+The county last voted for a Democrat in 1976 when it voted for Jimmy Carter.
+Roger Mills County, prior to the 1980s, had leaned Democratic, voting Democratic in 12 of 18 elections between 1908 and 1976.
+Since 1976, it has rapidly trended Republican.